playfulprogramming/playfulprogramming/content/blog/advice-for-new-twitch-streamers/index.md

 - **Don't force a facecam.**

 If you enjoy having a facecam and think it adds production quality you yearn for, add it!
 But don't feel it's an obligation; you're able to get by perfectly fine without facecam.
-Even big content creators can go without (see also: [SwaggerSouls](https://www.twitch.tv/swaggersouls), [GameGrumps](https://www.youtube.com/user/gamegrumps), [Corpse Husband](https://www.youtube.com/channel/UCFNTq9XKHDNy_1-2lL0kqCg)).
+Even big content creators can go without (see also: [GameGrumps](https://www.youtube.com/user/gamegrumps), [Corpse Husband](https://www.youtube.com/channel/UCFNTq9XKHDNy_1-2lL0kqCg), and others).

 - **Create a unique and relevant set of branding.**